Skip to main content

 • Must have an updated and accurate constitution.

-• Work their way through the Funding Track Model.
+• UG organizations must work their way through the Funding Track Model.
 By successfully completing the Funding Tracks means your organization is on track to receive funding.
+GPSAFC has its own funding track as GPSAFC is a part of the GP Student Assembly.

 • Maintain up-to-date and accurate rosters in CampusGroups of organization membership.